iGardening Logo Large Transparent Background

 Malwina strawberries stand out for their dark red flesh and exceptional sweetness.
 These berries are among the best late-season varieties, perfect for gardeners who want to enjoy strawberries long after most others have finished fruiting.
 Their firm texture, high Brix levels, and sweet aroma make them a top choice for fresh eating, baking, or preserving.

-Malwina strawberries also offer good resistance to common diseases like mildew and verticillium wilt.
+Malwina strawberries also resist common diseases like mildew and verticillium wilt.
 However, they require careful management to avoid crown rot and excessive vegetative growth.
-This combination of outstanding flavour and robust disease resistance makes Malwina a favourite among gardeners and professional growers alike.
+This combination of outstanding flavour and robust disease resistance makes Malwina a favourite among gardeners and professional growers.

 How Does Malwina Compare to Other Late-Season Varieties?